Alcones1/nr1-pathpoint/README.md

 ![cambiar](screenshots/front_pathpoint.png)

-5 Finally the pathopint is displayed with the latest update loaded.
+5 Finally the Pathpoint is displayed with the latest update loaded.

 How to download the Currently Active Config File.